 PROCEDURES

-Customer Notification

-Before closing the case, the VR Counselor must inform the customer that their TWC-VR case is being closed.
-Notification may be provided in person, by phone, or in writing.
-The notification must include the reason the case is being closed and the availability of post-employment services, if applicable, and must be documented in a case note.

-If the individual has submitted an application for TWC-VR services and the VR Counselor has been unsuccessful in all attempts to contact the customer (i.e., good faith effort), the customer must be notified in writing.
-A letter or encrypted email must be sent, providing 10 business days before closing the case, to allow the customer to contact TWC-VR with any concerns.

-The VR Counselor copies and pastes the email or letter notification in a case note with the topic "Attempt to Contact."
-If there is no response from the customer, the case may be closed.

-Once the closure has been processed, a closure letter is available in RHW.
-TWC-VR staff must email or mail the letter to the customer at the time of closure as well as provide the "Can We Talk?" brochure, which outlines the TWC-VR appeals procedure if the customer disagrees with the closure.
-TWC-VR staff must document in RHW the date and method used to provide the notification.
-Additionally, the VR Counselor provides information about community resources that may benefit the customer and let them know that they can always re-apply for TWC-VR services when they are ready.

 Reasons for Closure

 The VR Counselor must document the reason a customer exited the program, including why they may be determined ineligible and/or any circumstances related to their case being closed in RHW.
 It is not uncommon that more than one reason may be applicable.
 Individualized circumstances can create confusion or misrepresent the actual reason a customer’s case is closed.
 VR Counselors should consistently select the reason that best describes the customer's circumstances, while following TWC-VR guidance in this policy and these procedures.
-If the VR Counselor has any concern or questions arise, it is always best practice to consult with supervision.
+If the VR Counselor has any concern or questions arise, it is always best practice to consult with their supervisor..

 The reason a customer’s case is closed (after receiving services under an IPE) also determines whether they will be included or excluded from the WIOA performance indicators.

+The reason for case closure is selected when completing the closure page in RHW.

 The following table contains the reasons a customer may exit the VR program, and which option the VR Counselor documents in RHW.